tcassar/settle/write_up/Testing + Evaluation.md

 I decided to look int how I would go about implementing the end user's suggestions

-The email / password remembering could be achieved relatively straightforwardly with the `click` CLI library that I used using the concept called `contexts`.
+The email / password remembering could be achieved relatively straightforwardly with the `click` CLI library using the concept of `contexts`.
 This is most definitely something that is doable, and would do a lot to aid the overall user experience.

 Similarly, it would be trivial to add use a binding to OpenSSL and have my client be able to generate an RSA private key.
 This is just something I hadn't considered in my Analysis of the project, but would definitely add to the user experience.